sdwalsh/people-and-pets/README.md

 });
 ```

-A possible alternative is to use web components.
-They're still new and as a developing feature isn't fully supported.

 ### Table

 In the specification, table cells are 50px high.
 The best solution is to place the text inside table cells within a div and setting the div's height to 50px and setting overflow to hidden.
 Unfortunately, the javascript which sorts columns broke when div's were placed inside the cells.